To briefly recap some of the content of my previous posts so that this one makes more sense:

 This means that we were programmed with beliefs and ideas that have limited our potential and therefore are not conducive to living a rewarding satisfying life.

-For more information on this read my previous posts; ‘what is the consensus view of reality, and how does accepting it limit our potential?’ and ‘How can I control my thoughts?’
+For more information on this read my previous posts; ‘what is the consensus view of reality, and how does accepting it limits our potential?’ and ‘How can I hack my brain for success?’

 We are programmed by endless ads promising that their products will make us happier